 His film credits include North of 60: Distant Drumming (2005), and Insomnia (2002).

-He has directed the new works of Native playwrights such as Time Stands Still and Thunderstick.
+He has directed the new works of First Nations playwrights such as Time Stands Still and Thunderstick.
 He also helped create and direct the dinner theatre series The Journey for Kanata Native Dance Theatre.
 For television he has directed episodes of renegadepress.com.

-Of his work in theatre, he says that he wants to bring more plays about Native people to Native audiences, and to inspire Native youth to take up a career in the arts.
+Of his work in theatre, he says that he wants to bring more plays about First Nations to First Nations audiences, and to inspire First Nations youth to take up a career in the arts.
 He believes that “The arts reflect society and sometimes [the arts] become the hammer with which to shape it” (See Magazine, 14 Jan 2010: 21).

 Profile by Anne Nothof, Athabasca University